 Army of the Dead isn’t immune to criticism – and stereotypical Snyder complaints apply here as well, from the elongated runtime to occasionally dodgy dialogue – but his arresting action, excellent ensemble, and stunning storytelling scale more than make up for these minor quibbles.
 While not as tight and tense as Snyder’s first foray in the zombie film genre, this heist film still has the scares and suspense to satisfy most moviegoers, and with such captivating characters and mystifying mythology, Snyder successfully lays the foundation for a fruitful franchise going forward.
 Count us in.

-Army Of The Dead will be available to watch on Netflix from Friday, May 21, 2021.
+Army Of The Dead is now available to watch on Netflix.